 This program duplicates a tree of directories, using symbolic links instead of copying files.
 Such an operation is performed when building multilibs (see Section 18.3 [Multilibs], page 113).
-This file is maintained in the GCC tree at http://gcc.gnu.org/svn.html.
+Since the Automake multilib support has been deprecated and targeted for removal, this file is going to be removed from the Automake core in the next major release.
+The master copy of this file is maintained in the GCC tree at http://gcc.gnu.org/svn.html.